Frequently Asked Toilet Questions

 If the flush valve is the problem, the water in the cistern will leak through the valve seal and run down into the bowl.
-The outflow of water through the leaky seal will lower the cistern level until it causes the inlet valve to open and allow in more water to make up the volume.
-This cycle of inflow and overflow will continue until the leaky valve is replaced.
-The common way to diagnose this problem is when the house is quiet, to listen for the stop-start sound of the inlet valve re-filling an apparently full cistern.
+The outflow of water through the leaky seal will lower the level of water in the cistern, until it causes the inlet valve to open and allow in more water to raise the water level.
+This cycle of leaking out and then filling back up, will continue until the leaky valve is replaced.
+The common way to diagnose this problem is when the house is quiet (particularly at night), to listen for the stop-start sound of the inlet valve re-filling an apparently full cistern.

 How Can I Stop my Toilet from Leaking?

 The solution depends on whether it is the flush valve causing the problem, or the inlet valve.